Elkton’s Premier Child Custody Attorney

-After the court determines what custodial arrangement is in the best interest of the child, the judge will sign an order setting the terms of the arrangement.
-This order will govern the custodial arrangement until the child reaches the age of 18 or until either parent seeks a modification of the custody order.
+After the court determines what custodial arrangement is in the child's best interest, the judge will sign an order setting the terms of the arrangement.
+This order will govern the custodial arrangement until the child reaches 18 or until either parent seeks a modification of the custody order.

 Modification of Custody Orders

-A custody order can only be modified by the court if a parent is about to establish that there has been a substantial change in circumstances since the entry of the last court order.
-A change in circumstance can be almost anything, but the moving party must establish that the change has some impact on the best interest of the child.
-Some examples of a substantial change in circumstance may be the remarriage of one parent, the relocation of a parent, drug use of a parent, change in academic performance or change in living conditions.
-Once the court determines that a substantial change in circumstance has occurred, the court will re-evaluate the current facts and make a new determination based once again on the best interest of the child.
+The court can only modify a custody order if a parent is able to establish that there has been a substantial change in circumstances since the entry of the last court order.
+A change in circumstances can be almost anything, but the moving party must establish that the change has some impact on the child's best interest.
+Some examples of a substantial change in circumstances may be the remarriage of a parent, the relocation of a parent, drug use of a parent, change in academic performance, or change in living conditions.
+Once the court determines that a substantial change in circumstances has occurred, the court will reevaluate the current facts and make a new determination based on the child's best interest.